Danhowy/FabrykaPizzy/README.md

-# Pizza Factory by Dan
+# Pizza Factory by Daniel Długosz
 ## Welcome to my repository!
 ### I present to you an assignment on the subject of programming.